SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 7

 Connection Manager: This option provides a connection to the dimension table.
-Here we are using already created OLE DB Connection Manager that connects with the database present in our Server.
+Here we are using an already created OLE DB Connection Manager that connects with the database present in our Server.

 SCD Select Dimension Table and Keys

-Table or View: Useful to select the Data Warehouse Dimension table or View on which you want to implement slowly changing operation.
+Table or View: Useful to select the Data Warehouse Dimension table or View on which you want to implement a slowly changing operation.
 Here we are selecting the Employees table.

 SSIS Slowly Changing Dimension Type 1 - 9